Typical Sicilian products: the definitive guide on Sicilus!

 3. Importance of Sicilian sweets in local culture

-4. Where to find the best Sicilian sweets
+4. Where to find the best Sicilian desserts

-1. The importance of gift packages as a vehicle for knowledge of typical products
+1. The importance of gift packaging as a vehicle for awareness of typical products

 2. Some considerations on Sicilus gift packages